Residential Installation Guidelines

 for energy conservation and heat & light reflection

-For airless equipment, remove filters and utilize a self-cleaning 6-13 spray tip.
+For airless equipment, remove filters (optional) and utilize a self-cleaning 0.013in or 0.015in spray tip.
 Set pressure level as low as possible for best coverage rates and results.
 Properly mixed, LOMIT’s viscosity is similar to water.
-LO/MIT should be applied at roughly 1 mil wet (0.001in) and will dry to less than half that (LO/MIT will change the color of the substrate, but it should still show surface characteristics, like wood grain lines).
+LO/MIT should be applied at roughly 1 mil wet (0.001in) and will dry to about a quarter of that (LO/MIT will change the color of the substrate, but it should still show surface characteristics, like wood grain lines).
 A second coat or thicker application will not yield better optical properties.
 Coverage on most surfaces should yield around 400 square feet per gallon sprayed.

 Spray area should be as well ventilated as possible and operators are suggested to wear goggles, carbon filter respirators or masks, gloves and disposable or easily cleaned full body covering during application.
 Ambient and substrate temperature should be above freezing for application, the hotter it is, the quicker the coating will cure.

 Spraying under roof requires minimal surface preparation.
 Be sure substrate is dust and cobweb free.
 Sidewalls and garage doors should be free from dust, oils and greases.
 For agricultural buildings, please visit Commercial applications for more information.
 Rooftops and exterior surfaces should be pressure washed and dry, please visit Roofing applications for more information.